niell-ion/crossing-docs/docs/crossing_setup.md

 * Using a fish scale, weigh the arm in its final installed configuration.

 * Refer to the counterweight tables in the W.C.
 Hayes 3590 Series OEM manual.

+### Roadway Lights Setup

+!!! caution "Roadway Lights Orientation"
+    The direction of the roadway lights are set by the manufacturer, please return to TXRX for reconfiguration or contact a TXRX representative for on-site instructions.